Celebrate Women’s History Month at Eight Illuminating Historic Events And Destinations

 March 3: “The Influence of High Society Women” at the American Civil War Museum, Richmond, Virginia

-During the Civil War, the White House and Museum of the Confederacy was home to Jefferson Davis, president of the Confederate States of America, and his family until the evacuation of Richmond on April 2, 1865.
+During the Civil War, the the White House of the Confederacy was home to Jefferson Davis, president of the Confederate States of America, and his family until the evacuation of Richmond on April 2, 1865.
 It served as the political and social epicenter of wartime Richmond.
 On March 3, learn about how the incredible records kept by the women who frequented the house during the Civil War influenced how future generations have viewed the period.
-Learn more.

 March 10-11: “Meet Harriet Tubman” at Harriet Tubman Underground Railroad NHP, Church Creek, Maryland